verdverm/verdverm.github.io/_sr/A1-pypge.md

 ---
 layout: sr
-title: Appendix A - PyPGE
+title: Appendix A - PGE Codes
-brief: a Python implementation of PGE
+brief: Open-source projects for PGE
 ---

+This appendix provides information about the existing PGE open-source projects.